OXDBXKXO/Solebot/README.md

 # Solebot

 This project was realized as part of the selection process for an internship in sold-out.io.
-It no longer works, as both solebox.com and snipes.fr implemented anti-bot technologies.
+The `request.py` file was provided.
+The bot no longer works, as both solebox.com and snipes.fr implemented anti-bot technologies (PerimeterX).

 # How to use the bot